Should I roll over my 401(k) into an IRA?

 To make an informed decision, consider also the weak points of an IRA.

-In case of bankruptcy: If you roll over your funds in to an IRA, you lose the level of legal protection against creditors that a 401(k) offers.
-In a 401(k), your retirement funds are protected from all forms of creditor judgements.
+In case of bankruptcy: If you roll over your funds into an IRA, you lose the level of legal protection against creditors that a 401(k) offers.
+In a 401(k), your retirement funds are protected from all forms of creditor judgments.
 Traditional and Roth IRAs aren’t covered by the Employee Retirement Income Security Act of 1974 (ERISA).
-Still, the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCA) does provide up protection of up to $1 million for all contributory and Roth IRA assets in the event of bankruptcy.
+Still, the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCA) does provide protection of up to $1 million for all contributory and Roth IRA assets in the event of bankruptcy.
 Protection of IRA monies from creditors varies from state, so check with your local plan administrator or tax accountant for more details.

-Other rollover options
+Your other rollover options

 You aren’t limited to rolling over your 401(k) to an IRA.
 Consider the following scenarios: